The Admiral

 On March 12, 2026, Iran International reported the details.
 IRGC units refused to transport wounded Artesh soldiers for medical treatment.
 Artesh frontline units were operating with ten rounds per soldier — some units with twenty bullets for every two soldiers.
 Field units had no reliable access to drinking water.
 “Group desertions” were reported — soldiers abandoned by their own IRGC counterparts, seeking refuge in nearby towns.6

 The IRGC, meanwhile, had dispersed its commanders into hospitals, schools, and stadiums — using civilian infrastructure as shields.
-Iran International reported before the war that IRGC commanders were holding meetings inside Khatam al-Anbia Hospital.
+Iran International reported before the war that IRGC commanders were holding meetings inside Khatam al-Anbiya Hospital.
 A hospital employee said: “The presence of these individuals, along with their protection units, has alarmed staff.”
 Emily Blout, formerly of the Pentagon, assessed the tactic as “a page out of the Hamas playbook.”7

 Foreign Minister Araghchi confirmed the operational reality on Al Jazeera on March 1: “Our military units are now independent and somehow isolated, and they are acting based on instructions — general instructions — given to them in advance.”
 The chain of command was not merely damaged.
 It had formally devolved into autonomous units operating on pre-war instructions, with no mechanism for coordination or updated orders.8